jenpaulhus/group-actions-RS/Schema.md

-g0_gt0_compute    | boolean  | whether quotient genus >0 data has been computed for this genus top_braid_compute | boolean  | whether topological and braid equivalences have been computed for this genus and g0=0 top_braid_g0_gt0  | boolean  | False for now (whether topological and braid equivalences have been computed for g0>0) num_families      | integer[]| 1st entry is number of distinct families for this genus total, nth entry is for quotient genus n-2 num_refined_pp    | integer[]| 1st entry is number of distinct refined passports for this genus, nth entry is for quotient genus n-2 num_gen_vectors   | integer[]| 1st entry is number of distinct generating vectors for this genus, nth entry is for quotient genus n-2 num_unique_groups | integer  | number of distinct groups of this genus nonabelian_only   | boolean  | whether only nonabelian groups have been computed or all groups
+g0_gt0_compute    | boolean  | whether quotient genus >0 data has been computed for this genus top_braid_compute | boolean  | whether topological and braid equivalences have been computed for this genus and g0=0 top_braid_g0_gt0  | boolean  | False for now (whether topological and braid equivalences have been computed for g0>0) nonabelian_only (NEW)  | boolean  | whether only nonabelian groups have been computed or all groups num_families      | integer[]| 1st entry is number of distinct families for this genus total, nth entry is for quotient genus n-2 num_refined_pp    | integer[]| 1st entry is number of distinct refined passports for this genus, nth entry is for quotient genus n-2 num_gen_vectors   | integer[]| 1st entry is number of distinct generating vectors for this genus, nth entry is for quotient genus n-2 num_unique_groups | integer  | number of distinct groups of this genus